Minoxidil 10% and 15%: Is High-Strength More Effective?

 Scarring alopecia

-It was first developed as a vasodilator (something that opens up your blood vessels) and used to treat severe refractory hypertension — high blood pressure resistant to treatment.
+Minoxidil was first developed as a vasodilator (something that opens up blood vessels) and used to treat severe refractory hypertension — high blood pressure resistant to treatment.

-When it comes to your hair, minoxidil shortens the telogen (resting) phase of the hair growth cycle and extends the anagen (growing) phase.
+When it comes to hair, minoxidil increases blood flow to the scalp.
+It also shortens the telogen (resting) phase of the hair growth cycle and extends the anagen (growing) phase.
 This combo leads to thicker, longer hair.

 At least, that’s what we think.
-We don’t know exactly how minoxidil works — think of it as a gift from the hair gods.
+Researchers don’t know exactly how minoxidil works to improve hair density (just that it does), but think of it as a gift from the hair gods.

 As for 10% and 15% minoxidil topical, they’re not as common over the counter.
-You might see them advertised online as more powerful hair loss treatments, but these strengths aren’t generally recommended, and they may not actually be more effective. *Gasp.*
+You might see them advertised online as more powerful hair loss treatments, but these strengths aren’t generally recommended — and they may not actually be more effective.

 Are Minoxidil 10% and Minoxidil 15% Effective?